 Take Composition and Your Photos by the Reins

-In the first installment of our series on photography, we talked about the three primary camera controls Aperture, Shutter Speed & ISO.
-If you missed it or want a refresher check it out here.
-Now we will talk about framing your photo; this is often called composition.
+In the first installment of our series on photography, we discussed the three primary camera controls: Aperture, shutter speed, and ISO.
+If you missed it or want a refresher, check it out here.
+Now we will discuss framing your photo, which is often referred to as composition.
 Don’t let this word composition give you stress; it is nothing more than the arrangement of the items in your photo.
 Whether that is a group of people, a dog, a chair, or a lake and some mountains behind it, it all stems from how you choose to arrange it through the lens.
-A vital part of this process that seems to be overlooked a lot is composition comes from what you choose to leave out of your photo just as much as what you decide to put in it.
+A vital part of this process that often seems to be overlooked is that composition comes from what you choose to leave out of your photo, just as much as what you decide to put in it.

 Let’s get started with some pretty standard tips on this subject.